An Introduction (or: What I Know of Me so Far)

 So each time I’m afforded the opportunity to face another day (and give the day my some), I’m relieved.
 It means I wasn’t maimed.
 It means no trees (or pine cones) fell atop the tent.
 It means I didn’t drown in drool, mine or anyone else’s.

 Despite my drooling slumber, no rejuvenation was had.
 Just as it’s been for three days, today’s hiking tended toward the difficult.
-There was one hilly obstacle after the other: Ramrock Mountain, Woody Gap, Big Cedar Mountain, and ultimately Henry Gap.
+There was one hilly obstacle after the other: Ramrock Mountain, Woody Gap, Big Cedar Mountain and eventually, though barely eventually, Henry Gap.
 It was a fine day to be afield, but I might’ve been better off not sleeping and instead just have chipped away throughout the night.
-Night hiking is more stimulating than the daytime stuff.
+And sometimes night-hiking is more stimulating than the daytime stuff.

 Ruth at our first paved road!